Mental Model

 - Counter-Examples:

-- Emotional Reactions, which lack cognitive structure.
+- Emotional Reactions, which lack cognitive structure essential to mental models.

-- Random Thoughts, which lack systematic pattern.
+- Random Thoughts, which lack systematic patterns found in mental models.

-- Instinctive Responses, which lack conceptual framework.
+- Instinctive Responses, which lack conceptual frameworks of mental models.

 References